HaroldMills/Conda-Build-Issue/README.md

 package's `meta.yaml` file.
 However, it is included already.
 The complete output of the command is in the file `Build Output.txt` of this repository.

+I see that the `pysoundfile` package on the `conda-forge` channel is a `noarch` package.
+Is the problem related to this?

 Why does this simple package not build, and what do I need to do to fix the problem?